 - What the parenting arrangements will be;

-- What arrangements need to be make for things such as schooling, school holidays, health care, sport or extra-curricular activities; and
+- What arrangements need to be made for things such as schooling, school holidays, health care, sport, or extra-curricular activities; and

 - How much time the children will spend with significant people in their lives such as grandparents and cousins.

 We understand that many people are reluctant to engage in the legal process, especially if they have reached an agreement in respect of the children.